-The Audit Committee has been structured to comply with the requirements of National Instrument 52-110.
+The Audit Committee has been structured to comply with the requirements of National Instrument 52-110 - Audit Committees ("NI 52-110").
 The Board has determined that the Audit Committee members have the appropriate level of financial understanding and industry-specific knowledge to be able to perform their duties.
-A copy of the Audit Committee mandate and the additional disclosure required under National Instrument 52-110 is attached to our information circular dated April 25, 2023 as Appendix "A".
+A copy of the Audit Committee mandate and the additional disclosure required under NI 52-110 is attached to our information circular dated April 25, 2023 as Appendix "A".

-The members of the Audit Committee are Mr. Richard G. Carl (Chair), Mr. Todd L. McAllister and Mr. David M. Vankka.
-Each member of the audit committee is independent and financially literate within the meaning of NI 52-110.
+As of the most recently completed financial year, the members of the Audit Committee were Mr. Richard G. Carl (Chair), Mr. Todd L. McAllister, and Mr. David M. Vankka.
+Each member of the Audit Committee is independent and financially literate within the meaning of NI 52-110.